 The Victor Harbor Horse Tram Authority's social media presence during this financial year has generated significant interest and enthusiasm for the Tram and its horses.
 This platform is also now used in addition to the website, to update the public on service closures due to weather and general information regarding the horses and their activities.
-The public love seeing the horses doing what they do wheth activities.
 The public love seeing the horses doing what they do whether it's at work, the beach or at the paddock.